 The boots worked perfectly until I felt my toes starting to get wet and I realised that I had gone out a little too deep.
 This wouldn't have been such a problem if not for the fact that this was the middle of winter and the water was freezing :) After trying a couple of different compositions with the trees in the immediate vicinity, I decided that simplicity was the best way to go and I targeted just one tree.
 This tree's shape was perfect and when viewed with its reflection, created a great composition.

 I knew that to get an almost mirror image at the bottom I would need to slow my shutter speed to take the ripples out of the water.
 My exposure couldn't be too long though because it would smudge the reflection.
 The other trick was to stand perfectly still in the water to minimise water movement.
 After experimenting with the shutter speed, I decided that an exposure of 1.6 seconds gave me the look I was after.

 For this image I used a 3-stop graduated ND filter by Nisi.
 The graduated ND filter darkened my sky slightly, while allowing me to extend my shutter speed.
 This gave me a nice, even exposure at the top and bottom of the image.
 I also used a Nisi CPL (circular polarising filter) to adjust the shot to get just the right amount of reflection.

 By using a graduated filter it meant that I didn't have to bracket my exposures and I was able to capture the scene in just one shot.
-All basic editing was done inside of Adobe Lightroom with final colour adjustments made in Color Efex Pro 2 from the Nik Collection by Google.
+All basic editing was done inside of Adobe Lightroom with final colour adjustments made in Color Efex Pro 2.

 Tips for Capturing a Similar Shot